calidion/effective-versioning/README.md

 ## Basic Principals

 1. No package maintainers can keep such promise that they will always release compatible software even if they try to.
-2. Compatibility is very important to software integrity, so keep compatiblity is maintainers' virtue.
+2. Compatibility is very important to software integrity, so keeping the compatibilities betwenn versions is maintainers' virtue.
-3. Never do auto upgrade, only upgrade when packages are fully tested.
+3. Never do auto upgrade, only upgrade when packages are fully tested by your self.
-4. Software versioning should be able to indicate small changes, which is called minor versions.
+4. Software versioning should be able to indicate small changes, which is called the minor versions.
-5. Software versioning should be able to indicate greate changes from architecture or product ideas, which is called major versions.
+5. Software versioning should be able to indicate greate changes from architecture or product ideas, which is called the major versions.
-6. Software versioning should be able to indicate fixes and security updates, which is called patch version.
+6. Software versioning should be able to indicate fixes and security updates, which is called the patch versions.

-## Can you promise that your minor/patch versions will never break?
+## Can you promise that your minor/patch versions will never break compatibilities?

 I don't think so.
+I think there are a lot of packages will break even they are assumed that they should not.

 ## Format

 MAJOR.MINOR.PATCH-(alpha|beta)-NO

 1. MAJOR: architectural changes or product upgrades
-2. MINOR: small breaks and mostly continuous changes
+2. MINOR: small breaks and mostly continuous changes, can be broken too.
-3. PATCH: fixes or security updates, can be broken
+3. PATCH: fixes or security updates, can be broken too.

 ## npm 包版本管理建议